Szplugz/LinkBot/README.md

 ```$changeprefix {prefix}``` - changes the bot prefix to whichever character you type.
 \
 ~~I plan to add more functionality in the future.

-Linkbot is deprecated.
-It will remain in this adolescent, unfulfilled state for eternity.
-There is nothing anyone can do about it.